rydmike/flex_seed_scheme/README.md

     );
 ```

 The variants `fidelity` and `content` have their own algorithm for the on colors that `useExpressiveOnContainerColors` impacts that are already expressive.
-Thus the flag does nothing to their on colors.
+Thus, the flag does nothing to their on-colors.
 Likewise `monochrome` is excluded from the expressive on colors feature, as it is intended to be monochrome.
 However, even for these variants the `useExpressiveOnContainerColors` will change the `onErrorContainer` color, to be more expressive in light mode.

 ### FlexTones Modifier `expressiveOnContainer()`